 “A beautifully constructed umbrella is appreciated rain or shine!
 Recipients will know you care when you pick gifts that show you’re there!
 Umbrella comes in clear vinyl sleeve.
 Awareness Pink Ribbon Design.”

 Awareness.
-We see and hear that word a lot, especially . . . → Read More: Awareness Umbrella
+We see and hear that word a lot, especially when it comes to the cause of breast cancer.
+The pink ribbon signifies awareness.
+People want to raise awareness.
+Products and services claim to spread awareness.
+But what exactly does . . . → Read More: Awareness Umbrella

 “Support the fight against breast cancer, simply by taking a nap!”
 If only we’d known it was that simple.

 Actually, it’s not that simple.
 Deep down we know that too.
 But cause marketing campaigns excel at helping us to forget reality.
 They use the cause of breast cancer to capitalize on emotions and good intentions.

 The moment we think about it, it’s obvious.
 I love my cats.
 In fact, my big gray cat sleeps in the in-box on my desk as I work. . . . → Read More: Cat Nap for the Cause

 Writing to you from the Texas Book Festival in Austin.

 The post on the Birth of the Perpetual Fundraising Industry prompted Anna, diagnosed with breast cancer at age 33, to ask a vital question.
 She writes:

 “The vested interests in my continuing decline in health are staggering and frightening.

 But if we’re talking about this from a economic perspective, here is my question.
 If all the people afflicted with breast (and other) cancers were magically cured, with no further treatment . . . → Read More: Economic Interests